 Whether you have suffered an injury at Gatwick airport station while working there, or you’ve been injured as an employee of the airport itself, or one of the other employers whose staff work at the airport, such as restaurant, shop or cleaning staff, if you could prove your employer was negligent in regards to your health and safety and you were injured as a result, you could claim compensation against them.

 Some clues that your employer might have been responsible for your injuries could include:

-- If you were not provided with the proper training to do your job safely
+- Didn’t receive proper training to do your job safely

-- If you were not provided with the equipment to do your job safely
+- Weren’t provided with the equipment to do your job safely

-- If your workplace was not maintained to a safe standard
+- The workplace wasn’t maintained to a safe standard

-- If equipment was not maintained to a safe standard
+- Equipment was not maintained to a safe standard

 When making claims for compensation against your employer, you may fear it would affect your job, but it should not.
 In fact, there is legislation in place to protect you from being treated differently because you are making a claim against your employer.
 We would be glad to talk you through this if you’d like; simply give us a call to discuss this.